Harihara (poet): Magnum opus

 Harihara, although one of the earliest Veerashaiva writers, was not part of the famous Vachana literary tradition.
-He wrote under the patronage of King Narasimha I. He wrote his magnum opus, the Girijakalyana ("Marriage of the mountain born Goddess") in the Kalidasa tradition, though employing the old Jain champu style, with the story leading to the marriage of God Shiva and his consort Parvati in ten sections.
+He wrote under the patronage of King Narasimha I. He wrote his magnum opus, the Girijakalyana ("Marriage of the mountain born Goddess"), though employing the old Jain champu style, with the story leading to the marriage of God Shiva and his consort Parvati in ten sections.
 Harihara brings out his ability for narration while describing the lamentation of Rati for Kama, and the intense love and devotion of Parvati for Shiva.

 Though known for his magnum opus, his poetic talent found complete expression in his lyrical and narrative ragale poems.
 It was Harihara who popularised the ragale (couplets in blank verse), a metre native to Kannada language.
 In a deviation from the norm of the day, Harihara avoided glorifying famous mortals and continued the Jain tradition of "glorifying the spirit" and the "conquest of evil within oneself".
 So against eulogising earthly mortals was Harihara, legend has it that he physically abused his protégé Raghavanka for writing about King Harishchandra in the work Harishchandra Kavya (c.
 1200).